 Customize this yogurt bowl your way

-Like all of my other recipes, this delicious yogurt bowl can be completely customized.
+Like all of my other recipes, this delicious yogurt bowl is completely customizable.

 If you’re not a fan of coconut or dark chocolate, check out Munk Pack’s other delicious bars.
 They come in all kinds of different flavors like Macadamia White Chocolate and Pecan Almond.
 Click here to try Munk Pack out and save – use the code “CHEERFUL” to get 20% off!